Shansita-S/Shansita-S/README.md

 <div align="center">
   <img width="100%" src="https://capsule-render.vercel.app/api?type=waving&color=0:7c3aed,50:00d4ff,100:0a0a0a&height=100&section=footer" />
   <p>
-    If it can be automated, it should be.
-If it can be secured, it must be.
+    <b>If it can be automated, it should be.
+If it can be secured, it must be.</b>
   </p>
 </div>